El Color de Tus Ojos

-"El color de tus ojos" (English: "The color of your eyes") is a song originally recorded by Mexican duo Octubre Doce, and later covered by Banda MS. Banda MS released their version on August 14, 2017, as the lead single of their album "La mejor versión de mí".
-The song was written Omar Robles, member of Octubre Doce.
+"El Color de Tus Ojos" (English: "The Color of Your Eyes") is a song originally recorded by Mexican duo Octubre Doce, and later covered by Banda MS. Banda MS released their version on August 14, 2017, as the lead single of their album "La mejor versión de mí".
+The song was written by Omar Robles, member of Octubre Doce.
 The version by Banda MS topped the Mexican charts and also charted in El Salvador, Guatemala and the United States.

 Music video

 Directed and produced by Johar Villareal, the music video features lead singer Alan Ramírez as a painter with an unrequited love.
 The video was shot in the city of Mazatlán and in Durango.
 20 paintings of eyes were specifically created for the video.